 - Conducting analyses to measure the success of your media planning process

-Now that we’ve discussed the benefits of media planning, let’s review the steps in the media planning process so you can begin developing your business’s strategy.
+Now that we’ve discussed the benefits of media planning, let’s review the steps in the media planning process so you can begin developing a strategy for your business.

 Media Planning Process